j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 #### Check Doors
 Given a corridor, check each door (address) trying to find which one is writable.
-Since every corridor has only one door that give access to the next corridor, I used a infinite loop the breaks when the correct one is found.
+Since every corridor has only one door that give access to the next corridor, I used an infinite loop that breaks when the correct one is found.

 {% highlight nasm %}
 ; Use r15 as the reference to explore